Roman ruins in Zadar

 While it may be tempting to travel inland via the motorway, Croatia’s coastline was at the top of our list.

-The top speed is often 80km, with plenty of places to pull in and admire the views.
-However, at times, speed is restricted to 70km or less if you get stuck behind campervans.
+The top speed is often 80km, and there are plenty of places to pull in and admire the views.
+However, speed is sometimes restricted to 70km or less if you get stuck behind campervans.

 But hey, it’s all part of the experience.